nyc-crh/site/content/gallery/school-housing-program.md

 layout: gallery
 draft: false
 date: 1939-12-01
-displaydate: "c. late 1930s"
+displaydate: "undated, c. late 1930s"
 title: The Role of the School in a Housing Program for the Community
 author: School-Community Research Bureau of the Benjamin Franklin High School
 citation: >
  "The Role of the School in a Housing Program for the Community," School-Community Research Bureau of the Benjamin Franklin High School, in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/school-housing-program.
 imageFeatured: school-housing-program.jpg
 imageFeaturedAlt: Diagram of school housing program, committees and their activities overlaid on a map of Manhattan
+detailedDescr:
 embed:
 embedTitle:
 text: school-housing-program
 mapembed:
 audio:
 audioTitle:
+audioTranscript:
 video:
 videoTitle:
+closeRdImg:
+closeRdLink:
 eventname: Benjamin Franklin High School students advocate for better housing for their East Harlem community.
 caption: This poster illustrates how students at Benjamin Franklin High School researched and advocated for better housing in their community.
 archive_source: Historical Society of Pennsylvania, Leonard Covello and Benjamin Franklin High School campaign for adequate housing in East Harlem, 1933-1965
 source_link: https://digitallibrary.hsp.org/index.php/Detail/objects/9372#
-copyright: Public domain
+copyright: Under copyright.
+Used with permission.
+Courtesy of the Balch Historical Institute, Historical Society of Philadelphia
 categories:
 - student activism
 - k-12 education
 - Manhattan
 tags:
 - multiracial organizing
 - Harlem
 - Latinx people
 - Black people
 - joy
-- photography & imagery
+- photography, imagery, & visual representation
 - immigrants & migrants
 questions:
 - What did Benjamin Franklin HS students do to improve housing in their neighborhood?